Parent Counseling

 Soon, you realize you’re sort of also throwing a fit.
 How did you end up yelling?

 You know that’s not the way you want to be a parent.
-Like, no parenting book ever said “#1 strategy: always yell at your kid” — and you know it.
+Like, no parenting book ever said, “#1 strategy: always yell at your kid” — and you know it.

 Is it even that bad if your kid is not darkening the principal's door every week?
-You waffle back and forth, not even know where the problem lies.
-What you know for sure is that you’re exhausted and you just want to enjoy your kid again.
+You waffle back and forth, not even knowing where the problem lies.

-I can help you understand what happens for you in those moments when your head explodes–you can notice it coming, help yourself through it, and stop it before it happens.
+I can help you understand what happens for you in those moments when your head explodes — you can notice it coming, help yourself through it, and stop it before it happens.
 You know that little tingle behind your eyes?
 Or that bit of tension in your temples?
 Maybe, for you, it’s in your shoulders.

 You’ll know when you need a break, a kind word to yourself, or if there’s something that just really gets you going from 0 to 100.

 Sometimes those head explosions are because you have lots of other stressors, but sometimes they are things you struggle with from your past experience, like what it was like for you to be a child.
 Maybe you always felt overlooked or like there was no room for your feelings.
-So now, it’s really hard to manage your kiddo’s big feelings.
+So now, it’s really hard to manage your kid’s big feelings.
 You’re just not used to those!

 No matter what’s happening in those moments, we’ll figure it out together and create a recipe for less yelling.
 Won’t that feel nice?

-“But also, Emily, my kid just sometimes really pisses me off.
-They’re acting up, and I really need that to change.”
 I can also teach you actual skills that play therapists use and how to use them with your kid to help them regulate their emotions, solve their own problems, make decisions, and stop driving you nuts (*wink* most of the time, anyway).

-Fewer of those fits, you say, Emily?”
+“Fewer of those fits, you say, Emily?”
 Yep.

 Finally, we’ll figure out how you can take care of yourself overall.
 That equals out to less yelling for sure!
 (Not none, cause none of us are perfect!)